AakritiA04/AakritiA/README.md

 # 👋 Hi there!
 Aakriti Arora this side :)

-🎓 I'm a third-year B.Tech student specializing in Information Technology
+🎓 I'm a fourth-year B.Tech student specializing in Information Technology
 💻 Passionate about software development, frontend technologies, and exploring new tech
 🌱 Currently learning ReactJS, diving into backend development, and gaining insights into Cybersecurity